faucetsdn/udmi/docs/specs/gateway.md

 5. (_explicit_ only) The proxied device's _config_ block specifies any local connection parameters for the proxied device, e.g. the BacNET device id.
-6. The gateway proxies communication to/from the device, translating between native (e.g. BacNET) communications and UDMI-based messages.
+6. The gateway proxies communication to/from the device, translating between native (e.g. BACnet) communications and UDMI-based messages.

 ### config